The Lyrid Meteor Shower Coming To A Sky Near You

 On April 20, 1803, residents of Richmond, Virginia, after being roused out of bed by a fire bell, were surprised to see great numbers of meteors in all parts of the sky.
 Most years, however, the Lyrids are weak.
 They have a brief maximum that lasts less than a day and even then only about a dozen Lyrids each hour may appear.

-The Lyrid meteor shower will reach its peak on the morning of April 22-23, within one day of New Moon, so this year is an excellent one to look for these meteors.
-At maximum, only 10 to 20 per hour may be expected, but most appear as swift, bright streaks of light.
+The Lyrid meteor shower will reach their peak on the morning of April 22nd, a couple of days after the first quarter Moon.
+At maximum, only 10 to 20 shooting stars per hour may be expected, but most appear as swift, bright streaks of light.
+Lyra the Lyre is nearly overhead just as the Moon is setting and around the first light of dawn, around 4 a.m.

 Head outside and catch the show!